Small Family, Happy Family (2019)

-We are currently in production for a feature-length version of our 2014 short documentary, "Nasbandi."
-This upcoming feature explores India’s complex relationship with female sterilization and reproductive justice.
-Through the narratives of women across Northern India, Sterilized reveals how India's controversial and often coercive family planning policies affect the lives of women.
+We are currently finishing up a longer version of our 2014 short documentary, "Nasbandi."
+This upcoming film explores India’s complex relationship with female sterilization and reproductive justice.
+Through the narratives of women across Northern India, Small Family, Happy Family reveals how India's controversial and often coercive family planning policies affect the lives of women.
 Directors Anne Munger and Zoe Hamilton capture first hand what real effect these policies - combined with the pressure from family members, health workers, and her community - have on a woman seeking birth control in India.

 The film is an immersive, highly personal glimpse into the life of an Indian woman positioned at the turbulent nexus of technology, government policy, and reproductive rights.
 In her we see so many other women - in India and in our own countries - who also have tenuous control over their bodies and choices.